After All (All Saints song): Composition

 "After All" is a song "full of echos and melancholy", carrying "multi-layered harmonies" from All Saints.
 Lyrically, it is an "unfortunate ode to the first unrepeatable love".
 The lyrics, "all the reasons why we said it's over doesn't seem to matter after all" could be applied to a romantic break-up and could also be seen as dealing with the band's acrimonious split.
 The Observer's Phil Mongredien commented that "After All" recalled producer Orbit's work on "Pure Shores" (2000).

 Critical reception

 "After All" received positive reviews from music critics.
 HMV.com stated that the song was one of the album's standout moments.
-According to RJ Frometa from Vents Magazine, "the track is unmistakably both All Saints and William Orbit.
-'After All' perfectly captures Orbit's ethereally electronic production and All Saints beautiful rhythmic harmonies, blending to create another sophisticated pop classic".
 Andre Paine of Evening Standard said that the combination of "steely harmonies and lush electronic textures" was an "appealing throwback" tracks like "After All".
 Calling the song "absorbing", Classic Pop magazine noted that "producer William Orbit's fingerprints are everywhere" on it.
 Jonathan Wright of God is in the TV said it was "glorious to hear his signature warm production rippling like waves.
 All Saints give a typically gorgeus performance with their exquisite multi-layered harmonies".
 Whilst criticising most of Testament, Laura Snapes of The Guardian commented that "After All is intimate and rueful, with the chorus equivalent of a window being opened on a boiling day – it's a rare moment of genuine emotion".